dkapper01/researchapp/README.md

-The researchapp is at its core a data entry web application that can transfer important data between multiple people.
+The researchapp is at its core a data entry web application that can transfer data between multiple users.
 My colleagues nickname this application the Kappernater after my last name Kapper.

 The problem: